What are the causes of scrotal swellings?

-- Epididymitis – inflammation of the epididymis (the tube that connects the testicle to the vas deferens).
+- Epididymitis – inflammation of the epididymis (the tube that connects the testicle to the sperm duct called the vas deferens).
 This may be caused by infection, such as e. coli, chlamydia, and gonorrhoea.

 - Orchitis – inflammation of the testicles.
 This is often caused by bacteria (e.g. chlamydia, gonorrhoea, etc.) or viruses (e.g. mumps).

 - Zipper entrapment – if part of the scrotum (or any other part of the private area, for that matter) gets caught in a zipper, it can be very painful and may need emergency treatment to free the trapped tissue and relieve pain.